Getting to Know MagicBands

 Can members of my party share MagicBands?

 The biometric finger scanner at the park entrance tapstiles will prevent you from using someone else’s MagicBand to enter.
-However, once you’re in the park, there is nothing to stop you from having Little Sis use Mom’s MagicBand, though by the letter of the Disney law this is not allowed.
+However, once you’re in the park, nothing stops you from having Little Sis use Mom’s MagicBand, though by the letter of the Disney law this is not allowed.

 That said, you could purchase Genie+ for, say, both yourself and your spouse.
 If you hate roller coasters and your spouse loves them, he could go on Space Mountain using his Genie+ entitlement on his MagicBand and then go through the line to ride again using your MagicBand and your Genie+ entitlement.
 (Not that we know anyone who has done this.
 Nudge, nudge, wink, wink.)